BMW X7 review

-The X7 is a big seven-seater competing with an impressive roster of rivals that includes the Land Rover Discovery, the Audi Q7 and Volvo XC90.
+The X7 is a big seven-seater competing with a roster of rivals that includes the Land Rover Discovery, the Audi Q7 and Volvo XC90.
 Having undergone a comprehensive update in 2022, the X7 has been given an even more controversial design and upmarket interior, but the prices have gone up too now costing significantly more than its previous seven-seat rivals.
-The priciest M60i model priced at more than £100,000, a foray into the options list could see the purchase price approaching the territory of ostensibly more upmarket rivals such as the Bentley Bentayga and Range Rover.
+The priciest M60i model is now priced at more than £100,000, so a foray into the options list will see the purchase price approach luxury rivals such as the Bentley Bentayga and Range Rover.

 Yet while the BMW may not have all the prestige of the most luxurious brands, it makes up for it with sheer scale.
 In this market size really does matter, and the X7 makes for a formidable option at comfortably over 5m long, 2m wide and 1.8m tall.

 Behind its imposing grille, the BMW X7 shares much of its engineering with the smaller X5, building on the same underlying CLAR platform with a longer wheelbase and boxier proportions.
 Just like on a Range Rover, BMW has kept the scuttle and windowline low for the sake of outward visibility, increasing that generous feeling of space inside the cabin.

 Being BMW’s flagship SUV, the X7 packed with advanced technology including impressive infotainment options, driver assistance aids and safety functions.
 Other notable features include standard-fit adaptive air suspension, an available active anti-roll system and rear-wheel steering.